sushiroll4093/clone/Quick-Start.md

 JavaScript Runtime
 ------------------

 You'll also need a JavaScript runtime to translate our CoffeeScript code to JavaScript and a few other things.
-Mac OS X users already have _JavaScript Core_ and don't need to do anything.
-Linux users will probably want NodeJS, which should have been installed in the `apt-get install` step above.
-Other options can be found at the [execjs homepage](https://github.com/sstephenson/execjs).
+We use Node.js for this.
+Mac OS X users can download the installer from [node.js](http://nodejs.org).
+Linux users should already have it from the `apt-get install` step above.

 Data setup
 ========